 The first item in the website is the heading bar.
-The linear reading for the heading bar is as follows: 1) website logo, 2) search bar for searching theCN.com, 3) notifications, 4) emails, 5) new followers, 6) missed chat requests, 7) courses drop down menu to create a new course or navigate to a course page, 8) HELP, 9) a user CN number link that lead to your profile page, 10) an account settings drop down to edit your profile, change your password, edit email notification settings, create a course, create a Network, access the CN Channel (if enabled), choose a system display language, and log out of theCN.com.
+The linear reading for the heading bar is as follows: 1) website logo, 2) search bar for searching theCN.com, 3) notifications, 4) emails, 5) new followers, 6) missed chat requests, 7) courses drop-down menu to create a new course or navigate to a course page, 8) HELP, 9) a user CN number link that leads to your profile page, 10) an account settings drop-down to edit your profile, change your password, edit email notification settings, create a course, create a Network, access the CN Channel (if enabled), choose a system display language, and log out of theCN.com.

 Following the heading bar is the body of CN.
 On the left side are modules including 1) the user’s profile, 2) courses and Networks navigation, and 3) a list of the most recent members to have logged into theCN.com.

-In the main bod of theCN.com, to the right of the left body, the modules are 1) CN tools, 2) a sorting/filtering option for the post feed, and 3) the post feed.
+In the main body of theCN.com, to the right of the left body, the modules are 1) CN tools, 2) a sorting/filtering option for the post feed, and 3) the post feed.

 - 1: Jump to main

 - 2: Jump to left sidebar

 - 3: Jump to Calendar

 - 4: Navigate video player